 If I couldn’t commit to the full amount of time on a video, I’d put it off (which usually meant skipping a day) or feel like a failure.
 I don’t like either one of those options.
 Having different acceptable stopping points and knowing it won’t feel awkward to do a couple of circuits in the morning and a couple later in the afternoon if you want to do the whole workout makes it so much easier to just get these done.

 What Would I Change?

 Are there things I wish were different with this workout program?
 Not really.
-I do wish there was an Alexia Clark app with the timer built right in, but you can access the website on your phone and follow the workout that way (just use an app like Intervals for your timer), so it’s not a big deal.
+I do wish there was an Alexia Clark app with the timer built right in (UPDATE: as of December 2019, there is one for iPhone users and one in the works for Android users), but you can access the website on your phone and follow the workout that way (just use an app like Intervals for your timer), so it’s not a big deal.
 I like being able to pull it up on the computer, too, considering how my phone’s battery likes to die on me these days.